ishapandya126/Course/Project/DESIGN.md

 * Problem Statement
 * Bot Description
+* 3 Use Cases
 * Design Sketches
 * Architecture Design
 * Additional Patterns

 You will also be working in a team of students.
-Remember to [sign up](https://docs.google.com/spreadsheets/d/1YY2Qrfp_s81xSmzUSHv0TckhKFPWymbymgcHcxJboMc/edit#gid=0) for teams.
+Remember to [sign up](https://docs.google.com/spreadsheets/d/1GFsN0SYPnWieEGSRJIlbr1IdYixX2v0dWGWY1RfW4dg/edit#gid=0) for teams.

 ## Problem Statement